 Improving Access to Civil Legal Justice through Libraries

-- Creating Pathways to Civil Legal Justice: Series of four on-demand courses.
-Learn more about the course series, including a short video introduction.
+- Creating Pathways to Civil Legal Justice: Four on-demand courses for library staff.
+Learn more about the courses, including a short video introduction.

-- Learning Groups for Creating Pathways for Civil Legal Justice Courses: How to lead a group of colleagues taking the courses together
+- Learning Groups for Creating Pathways for Civil Legal Justice Courses: Guidance on leading a group of colleagues taking these courses together.

 Libraries help close the justice gap